rahimiparham/imitation-learning-FHCR/README.md

 # Vision-based Manipulator Control
 The objective is to move a 7DoF robotic manipulator towards a red target ball based on 5 RGB images.
-The agents learn to output the correct joint velocity commands based on demonstration datasets (immitation learning).
+The agents learn to output the correct joint velocity commands based on demonstration datasets (imitation learning).
 The dataset is generated using coppeliasim, PyRep, and RLbench.
 The repo contains a script to create the dataset, various NN models created with PyTorch and a script for online evaluation of differnt models to estimate a success rate.
 An episode is considered successful if the robot is within a threshold distance of the target withing a timeout. **This project was originally completed in August 2023 as a part of a private GitLab repo and later moved to GitHub, hence the lack of commit history.**

 ## CNN+FCN model successful episode after training
 ![](videos/success.gif)